shiftkey/blog/_posts/2013-05-20-static-objects.md

 Ok, so if you've read this far - I thank you.

-To sum up when you need to consider:
+So when you should consider making a class or object into a singleton?

  - If it's expensive to create, consider it.
  - If it's touching underlying system resources, consider it.
  - If you need to optimise for memory usage, consider it.
  - Go learn how multi-threading *actually* works - no, the TPL is cheating.

+## Feedback is Welcome

 Did I miss something?
 Get something wrong?

-Leave a comment.
+Leave a comment and let me know.